Philosophy and Classics Postgraduate Studies

 The degree will be awarded after successful completion and assessment of the thesis by a panel of internal and external assessors.

-(i) Students with a MA degree or equivalent qualification may, with the permission of the academic head of department, be admitted to the PhD with specialisation in Classical Studies.
+1. With the permission of the academic head of department, students with a Master’s degree (NQF 9) in a Classical Studies or a related discipline may be admitted to the PhD with specialisation in Classical Studies.

-(ii) Candidates must have modules in Latin or Greek at least on/equivalent to NQF level 6 to their credit (depending on the field of specialisation).
+2. Candidates must have modules in Latin or Greek at least on/equivalent to NQF level 7 to their credit (depending on the field of specialisation).
 A competency interview before admission may be required.

 During the doctoral study and before the thesis is submitted, the candidate must present at least two departmental seminars on the chosen research topic.